petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 There will almost certainly be information missing.
 This includes setting up dependencies as well.

+Use a system that is as simple as possible.

+Don't fall prey to waterfall processes, e.g., assuming that data analysis is done, and that writing a paper is a totally separate stage gate.
+Changing data analysis when moving into a different "silo" will be more expensive.

+Don't fragment into multiple small pipelines.

+Avoid hopping back and forth between different tools.
+For example, instead of opening MATLAB to run data analysis scripts and uploading figures manually to Overleaf, use a more general tool like
+VS Code that can edit/run both MATLAB and LaTeX files.

 ### Use caching, but try not to roll your own

 Caching is one of the hardest tasks in software engineering.